Globally, 829 000 people are estimated to die each year from diarrhoea as a result of unsafe drinking-water, sanitation and hand hygiene.

-In the WHO European Region, 14 diarrhea deaths a day are estimated attributable to inadequate water, sanitation and hygiene.
+In the WHO European Region, 14 people die every day due to diarrhoeal disease associated with poor water, sanitation and hygiene (WASH).

-Water, sanitation and hygiene interventions can reduce diarrheal diseases by 25–35%, and significantly reduce other water-related diseases.
+WASH interventions can reduce diarrhoeal diseases by 25–35%, and significantly reduce other water-related diseases.

 Over the last decade, promising trends have been observed in access to basic and safely managed drinking-water and sanitation services in the Region, indicating progress towards achieving Sustainable Development Goal (SDG) targets 6.1 and 6.2.

 In 2017, 92% of over 900 million people living in the Region used safely managed drinking-water services, which are improved water sources located on premises, available when needed, and free from contamination.

 Across the Region, 16 million people still lack access to basic drinking-water services, of which over 3 million rely on surface water for direct consumption.